robertdebock/terraform-aws-vault/README.md

 This generates recovery tokens and a root key, keep them safe and secure.

-You must turn on auto-cleanup of dead raft peers in order to keep a majority of the Vault nodes healthy during scaling activities.
+You must turn on auto-cleanup of dead raft peers in order to remove dead nodes and keep a majority of the Vault nodes healthy during scaling activities.

 ```shell
 vault login ROOT_TOKEN